niblicat/scrapescrap/README.md

 You can generate a summary using the power of GPT 3.5.
 To set up an API key for this program, follow these steps:

-1. **Open the OpenAI API Page**:
+1. **Open the OpenAI API page**:
-   - Navigate to the [https://openai.com/blog/openai-api](OpenAI API website) and sign up or login.
+   Navigate to the [https://openai.com/blog/openai-api](OpenAI API website) and sign up or login.
 Note that you may have to pay for credits if you are using an existing account.

 2. **Make a new API key**:
-   - Visit the [API key page](https://platform.openai.com/api-keys).
+   Visit the [API key page](https://platform.openai.com/api-keys).
 From here, you can create a new API key by with the "Create new secret key" button, shown below:
-![API key page with red arrow pointing to the button of interest](apikeypage.png)
-   - Name the key anything you want.
+![API key page with red arrow pointing to the button of interest](apikeypage.png) Name the key anything you want.
 Once generated, save the key somewhere, because you won't be able to copy it later!

 3. **Editing .env**:
-   - Place your key inside of the `.env.template` file, replacing the text that says "your_api_key_here".
+   Place your key inside of the `.env.template` file, replacing the text that says "your_api_key_here".
 Then, rename the file to `.env`.
 ![template for the .env file](envapikey.png)

 4. **Testing your key**:
-   - Use the below command to test your API key.
+   Use the below command to test your API key.
 Hopefully, you should receive a message from a very silly goober if you have succeeded.
    ```bash
    python gpttest.py
    ```